matteogiorgi/.deadfiles/README.md

 # Deadfiles

-Old dotfiles I use no more.
+Minor dotfiles I use no more.
+Still perfectly functional thow.